morphlogic/telepath/README.md

 ### Telepath.Tests

 Tests project contains automated unit, integration, and system tests designed to ensure maximal congruence between Telepath's requirements and operation.

+## Components

+Logger:  Serilog
+IoC container:  Autofac
+Database:  Microsoft SQL Server
+Object-relational mapper:  Entity Framework
+Message broker:  RabbitMQ
+Service bus:  MassTransit
+API scaffolding:  Swagger
+Automated tests:  MSTest

+## Configuration

+Set ConnectionStrings.Telepath to a valid MSSQL connection string in Api, Web, and Worker projects.

+## License

+Telepath is provided free of charge under MIT license terms.
+Do with it what you will without expectation of warranty or liability from the author (me).

+If you find Telepath or any part of it useful, please let me know!
+I'd love to hear your thoughts on it.